 SOLEs (Self-Organizing Learning Environments) are another flavor of Project-Based Learning.
 For more information, read this article Messy Works: How to Apply Self-Organized Learning in the Classroom by Katrina Schwartz.

 Another flavor of Project-Based Learning is Solution Fluency which is the ability to think and solve problems in real time.
-For more info, read this Solution Fluency Quickstart Guide from Global Digital Citizen Foundation.
-Note the rubric on page 13.
+For more info, read this Solution Fluency Quickstart Guide from the Global Digital Citizen Foundation.